Treats severe acne.

-- You can harm your unborn baby if you use this medicine while you are pregnant can cause very serious birth defects.
-Use two forms of birth control together for 1 month before starting this medicine, during the entire time you are using this medicine, and for 1 month after your last dose.
-If you are using birth control pills, ask your doctor if your pills are a good kind of birth control to use.
+- You can harm your unborn baby if you use this medicine while you are pregnant.
+Use 2 forms of birth control together for 1 month before you start this medicine, during the entire time you use this medicine, and for 1 month after your last dose.
+Talk to your doctor if you use birth control pills.
 Some kinds of birth control pills may not work as well when you take this medicine.
-You will be required to have a pregnancy test every month during treatment.
+You must have a pregnancy test every month during treatment.
 Tell your doctor right away if you think you have become pregnant while you are using this medicine.

-- Make sure your doctor knows if you are breastfeeding or if you have liver disease (including hepatitis), asthma, bowel or digestion problems, diabetes, vision or hearing problems, heart disease, pancreas problems (including pancreatitis), or if you have high cholesterol or triglycerides (fats in the blood, a history of anorexia, or bone problems such as osteoporosis.
-Tell your doctor if you or anyone in your family have had anorexia (an eating disorder), depression, aggressive behavior, or any kind of mental illness.
-Tell your doctor if you use large amounts of alcohol.
+- Make sure your doctor knows if you are breastfeeding or if you have liver disease, asthma, bowel or digestion problems, diabetes, vision or hearing problems, heart disease, pancreas problems (including pancreatitis), high cholesterol or fats in the blood, a history of anorexia, or bone problems such as osteoporosis.
+Tell your doctor if you or anyone in your family has had depression or any kind of mental illness.
+Tell your doctor if you drink alcohol regularly.

-- This medicine may cause problems with bones or muscles.
-You may get hurt more easily during rough sports.
+- This medicine may cause problems with your bones or muscles.
+You may get hurt more easily if you do hard physical activity.
 You may heal more slowly.
 If this medicine is for your child, tell the doctor if you think your child is not growing properly.
 Tell your doctor if you have any bone, muscle, or joint pain.

 - This medicine may make your skin more sensitive to sunlight.
 Use a sunscreen when you are outdoors.
 Avoid sunlamps and tanning beds.